6G-SANDBOX/TNLCM/docs/README.md

 # TRIAL NETWORK LIFECYCLE MANAGER (TNLCM)

+> ⚠ TNLCM is under development and is subject to continuous changes.

 ## Deploy TNLCM

 > ⚠ It is recommended to do this deployment on a virtual machine since you must use a callback URL that Jenkins must have access to.